Construcciones y Auxiliar de Ferrocarriles: History

 CAF was an acronym for the earlier name of Compañía Auxiliar de Ferrocarriles, as well as for Construcciones y Auxiliar de Feres.

 Fábrica de Hierros San Martín

-In 1860, Domingo Goitia, Martín Usabiaga and José Francisco Arana established this company, whose main activity was puddling furnaces and cylinder rolling.
+In 1860, Domingo Goitia, Martín Usabiaga and José Francisco Arana established in the city of Besain, next to the Northern railway, the company Fábrica de Hierros San Martín, whose main activity was puddling furnaces and cylinder rolling.

 La Maquinista Guipuzcoana

-In 1892, Francisco de Goitia (Domingo Goitia's son and heir) joined the Marquess of Urquijo to set up La Maquinista Guipuzcoana, whose main activity was the operation of machinery and the forging and construction of railway rolling stock.
+In 1892, Francisco de Goitia (Domingo Goitia's son and heir) joined the Marquess of Urquijo to set up La Maquinista Guipuzcoana, whose main activity was the operation of machinery and the forging and construction of railway rolling stock for other companies in the area like Compañía del Tranvía de San Sebastián.